-Trainees can receive up to 12 months credit towards their training programme on OCPE.
-If more than 12 months is spent in these posts, for example if a trainee does 12 months in a clinical fellowship and 12 months research, only 12 months will be recognised towards completion of training.
+If more than 12 months is spent in these posts, Trainees will only receive 12 months credit towards their training programme.
+If a Trainee does 12 months in a clinical fellowship and 12 months research, only 12 months will be recognised towards completion of training.

-Some trainees may wish to spend two or three years in research leading to an MSc, MD, or PhD by stepping aside from the programme for a time.
-During this period the trainee will not accrue training credit.
+Some Trainees may wish to spend two or three years in research leading to an MSc, MD, or PhD, by stepping aside from the programme for a time.
+During this period the Trainee will not accrue training credit if 12 months OPCE credit was awarded previously.